Micke-K/IntuneManagement/README.md

 The Silent Batch Job feature requires an Azure App to be configured with a secret or a certificate.
 The app must also be delegated with the required permissions to Graph objects used by the tool.

 The silent feature uses an exported json file with settings for the specified operation.
 This file can be generated in the Bulk Export/Import forms.
 Required settings for the silent job is configured in the form and then exported to a file.
 The path to the file is then passed on the command line.
 The file can be used for multiple environments if the **Add company name to the path** option is selected.
-Note that this requires that the appmust have at least read permission on the Organizations API.
+Note that this requires that the app must have at least read permission on the Organizations API.

 The following variables can be used in the path and filename: